Living Expenses, Food or Medicine?

 - A network of “Point of Entry” locations (doctors’ offices, free clinics, health departments, etc.) refer clients to the program from across the state.

-- The Statewide program reduces cost and increases efficiency of prescription drug delivery for clients and safety-net providers by obtaining medications from pharmaceutical companies in bulk.
+- The Statewide program reduces cost and increases the efficiency of prescription drug delivery for clients and safety-net providers by obtaining medications from pharmaceutical companies in bulk.

 NC MedAssist meets a critical need in our community by dispensing medications for uninsured patients.
 By doing so we are reducing the number of unnecessary ER visits and keeping healthcare costs down.